-- 88 total site visits
+- 125 total site visits

-- 54 visitors explored at least one page
+- 88 visitors explored at least one page

-- 14 visitors downloaded a document

-- 35 total documents downloaded
+- 25 documents downloaded from the 2019 report

 - 0 Surveys completed

 - 0 Comments in the Q/A Section

 4.4 Public Feedback & Response

 The public information and disclosure program is committed to public evaluation and program improvement.
 Any questions, concerns, views or suggestions from the media or public are directed to the Radiation Safety Committee.
 All feedback is used to improve the public disclosure program.
 All changes to the program will be made with the public's views and interests in mind.